swansontec/outline2c/doc/syntax.markdown

     \ol for i in outline_a { item_b }

-Macros can only take outlines and outline items as parameters.
-Macro parameters cannot be maps or other macros, for example.
+Macros only accept outlines and outline items as parameters.